-BASIC SKILLS EXAMINATION
+TEST OF ADULT BASIC EDUCATIONBASIC SKILLS EXAMINATION

 The State of Florida Department of Education requires that adult students who enroll in post-secondary Career and Technical Education programs take the Test of Adult Basic Education (TABE).
-Florida Statue requires students be tested within 6 weeks of admission into the program of study.
-The State of Florida has established minimum secrets in communication and math which are required for completion of the program.
-The minimum standards may be found on the program description 10 flyers for each program.
+Florida Statue requires students to be tested within 6 weeks of admission into the program of study.
+The State of Florida has established minimum scores in reading, language, communication and math which are required for completion of the program.
+The minimum standards may be found on the program description flyers for each program.
 Students who do not meet the minimum standards will be referred to Applied Academics for Adult Education (AAAE) for assistance in meeting the required standard.

-The state allows for basic skills exemptions.
-The exemptions are listed under Florida Statute 1008.30, 1004.91.
+The state allows for exemption of the TABE requirements basic skills exemptions.
+The exemptions include: are listed under Florida Statute 1008.30, 1004.91.